 While in the Info Page Options menu, the info pages can be restored to the default factory settings by pressing and holding on the left steering wheel controls and the thumbwheel on the right steering wheel controls at the same time.

-Speed: Shows the vehicle speed in either kilometers per hour (km/h) or miles per hour (mph).
+Speed: Shows the vehicle speed in kilometers per hour (km/h).

 Speed limit signs in your vehicle display may vary from actual road speed depending on the version of your current navigation map